Grand European Travel Logo

 Welcome to Vienna

 Tune into the enchanting musical heritage of Vienna, your launch pad to a grand adventure through the highlights of Eastern Europe.
-Check in to your Stays With Stories accommodation, the Hilton Danube Waterfront, a renovated grain silo built in 1916.
-Then join a Local Specialist for a sightseeing walking tour of Old Town Vienna, revealing insights into the Habsburg dynasty, once one of the most influential royal houses of Europe.
-Admire the Hofburg Palace, Imperial Boulevards and the beloved St. Stephen's Cathedral, with its colourful tiled roof.
-This evening, we join our Travel Director and fellow travellers for a Welcome Reception to kick off our exciting holiday.
+Join a Local Specialist for a sightseeing walking tour of Old Town Vienna, revealing insights into the Habsburg dynasty, once one of the most influential royal houses of Europe.
+Admire the Hofburg Palace, Imperial Boulevards and the beloved St. Stephen's Cathedral, with its colorful tiled roof.
+This evening, we join our Travel Director and fellow travelers for a Welcome Reception to kick off our exciting holiday.

 St. Stephens Cathedral in Vienna, Austria